GundugolluMVALakshmi/Digital_Banking_Management_System/README.md

 * Implement a user-friendly graphical interface (GUI).
 * Add functionality for multiple account types (e.g., savings, checking).
 * Enhance security features with authentication (login/logout).

+## 🎉 Contributions

+Feel free to fork the repository and create a pull request with your enhancements or bug fixes.
+All contributions are welcome!

+---

+### Key Points:

+* **Password Protection**: The `authenticate` method ensures that only the correct password allows access to the bank account.
+* **Basic Banking Features**: The system supports deposit, withdrawal, balance check, and transaction history retrieval.
+* **User Input Validation**: The program handles invalid inputs for both the amount and the user’s choice in the menu, which enhances the user experience.

+---

 Thank you for using the Digital Banking Management System!